-Q. What is biggest challenge you see in Mobile Backhaul growth?
+Q. What is the biggest challenge you see in Mobile Backhaul growth?

 The biggest challenge in the current scenario is the delivery of QoS consistently.
 QoS techniques play a vital role in enhancing the user experience for the end consumer.
 This directly relates to growth in the operator’s consumer base and thereby growth in the operator’s revenues and margins.

-Q. What technologies are Altran’s ISS solution committed to support in the near to long term?
+Q. What technologies are Altran’s ISS solution committed to supporting in the near to long term?

 Altran’s ISS solution is committed to supporting MPLS-TP, provider bridging, packet microwave, and datacenter Ethernet technologies in the near to long term.
 The commitment is based on a strong understanding of technology and market trends, together with the commitment to adapt to changes in these trends and network requirements.